yanglinfang/research_chats/model_improvements/llama_improvements_20250417.md

 **Conclusion:**

 By addressing these fundamental architectural aspects, we can pave the way for more advanced and human-like large language models capable of handling complex tasks with greater accuracy, coherence, and emotional intelligence.
+We can also leverage the improvements made in fundamental models, and drive quality improvements in text to speech/audio, speech/audio to expressions, and eventually text to expressions.
 ---

-I hope this expanded version with research anchors is helpful for your company post!
-Let me know if you would like any further refinements or have other questions.
+We hope this expanded version with research anchors is helpful for the open source community!
+Linfang Yang